mikenobbs/Asset-Assistant/README.md

 - All asset categories tracked and counted
 - Failed assets are backed up to be reviewed at a later time
 - Optional backup for all successful moves
+- Optional backup for any existing assets
+- Optional image compression with adjustable quality
 - Optional Discord webhook notification support

 ## Getting Started